stmcg/learner/README.md

 # learner

-The `learner` package implements methods to estimate a low rank matrix in an underrepresented target population from multi-source data.
+The `learner` package implements transfer learning methods for low-rank matrix estimation.
 These methods leverage similarity in the latent row and column spaces between the source and target populations to improve estimation in the target population.
 The methods include the LatEnt spAce-based tRaNsfer lEaRning (LEARNER) method and the direct projection LEARNER (D-LEARNER) method described by [McGrath et al. (2024)](https://doi.org/10.48550/arXiv.2412.20605).

 ## Installation